Possession (1981)

 Analysis:

-This film is primarily about marriage/divorce with other thematic elements connecting to religion as well as the fall of the Berlin Wall.
+This film is primarily about marriage/divorce with other thematic elements connecting to religion and the fall of the Berlin Wall.
 For context, the director was dealing with divorce at the time and projecting his experiences into this film.
-You can see this as both the husband and wife injure themselves, a common practice in divorce.
+You can see this as both the husband and wife injure themselves, a common motif in divorce.
 The creature represents the monster and trauma of a divorce (infidelity), ultimately spawning doppelgรคngers, which represent the ideal versions one fantasizes about during divorce.
 For the husband, the female doppelgรคnger is obedient, gentle, attentive, everything the man wants.
-The male doppelgรคnger is the other side of this coin, also an allegory to the divorce of East and West Berlin, also compared to an abusive marriage.
+The male doppelgรคnger is the other side of this coin, also an allegory to the divorce of East and West Berlin, also compared to this abusive marriage.
 Although the relationship is toxic, the two inevitably come back to each other for the sake of the child, both seeing how far their willpower goes to keep the marriage alive.
-This ends up being compared to religionโs test of faith, though very minimally referenced in the film.
+This ends up being compared to religionโs test of faith, though minimally referenced in the film.

 Conclusion:

 Faith, willpower, marriage.
-This cult film is likely pivotal for filmmakers as you can see its DNA in other cinema.
+This cult film is likely pivotal for horror filmmakers as you can see its DNA in other cinema.
 If you thought Rosemaryโs Baby was intense, this film makes that look like a PG movie.
 It resembles a bit of Come and See, Clockwork Orange, Marriage Story, and Iโm pretty sure Makima from Chainsaw Man is modeled after her.
 But thereโs no other experience like this one Iโve watched in all my time and it does it better than the rest.
-But very few will get it as itโs too niche reliant on themes where the execution of plot is essentially nonexistent.
+But very few will get it as itโs too niche and reliant on themes with the execution of plot essentially nonexistent.
 My favorite body horror film and one that would be more known if body horror was more accessible.
 Only time will tell.

 Recommendations